erhathaway/router-primitives/README.md

 `https://github.com/a/b?c=1&d=some-random-value`

-The `name` that is used in a pathname and the `key` that is used as a query param can be explicitly controlled by setting the `routeKey` parameter:
+You can set the route key with the `routeKey` parameter:

 ```
 {
-  name="my-router",
+  name='my-router',
   routers: <Routers Obj>,
   routeKey: 'a',
 }
 ```

-Using the React-bindings, this would look like:
+With the [React bindings](https://github.com/erhathaway/recursive-router-react), this would look like:

 ```
 <Router name="my-router" type="scene" routeKey="a" />